cinemascience/pycinema-readthedocs/docs/source/scripts.rst

 The `cinema` command line tool runs pycinema-created python scripts using the `pycinema` module.
-These scripts can be run from the command line by providing the path to the script as a command line argument.
+These scripts can be run from the command line by providing the path to the script as a single command line argument.

 This example script loads a Cinema database, queries for a single image, then applies an image border to that image.
 Both the original and the image with the